-Prior to upgrading to v5, make sure to review the upgrade notes for 4.0 and 5.0; those have additonal considers that my impact you.
+Prior to upgrading to v5.2, make sure to review the following articles.

-After backing up, you can simply download and run the latest v5 installer.
+After backing up, you can simply download and run the 5.2 installer.

 In ProGet 3.8, the project-based ProGet Deploy feeds were converted to regular NuGet feeds, and all related deployment history, powershell scripts, servers configurations, etc. were removed.
 No one really used this feature, anyways, so it almost certainly won’t impact you.